Incalculas/1-AS/README.md

 # 1-AS

-literally just the answer to my first sem computer science code, questions were made for python PS stands for problem sheet.
+For the course CS1101:

-I will upload the solutions I submitted for grading or sometimes with changes made after submission.
+I will upload the solutions I submitted for grading (sometimes with changes made after submission).

-The problems will be uploaded only 1 hour after the end of deadline
+The problems will only be uploaded after the deadline.

-The level of description may vary depending on how committed I am to explain my solution
+The level of description may vary depending on how committed I am to explain my solution This is for archival purposes for myself only, but is made public

+PS stands for problem sheet.

+1 in 1-AS stands for this being my first computer science course, A stands for assignment and S stands for solutions.